The snail spends its night going chew, chew, chew

 And then stealthily slithers on its layer of goo.

 For whilst you are in bed it feeds, feeds, feeds,

 When you’re not around and those snails are near.

 Your hosta will cower and your lettuce will shake,

 But these criminals hope that you won't awake.

-The shiny black slugs prowl your gardens too
+The shiny black slugs prowl your garden too